ropensci-archive/monkeylearn/cran-comments.md

 * This is a new release.

+## Re-submission

+* I added the Monkeylearn URL in DESCRIPTION.

 ## Reverse dependencies

 This is a new release, so there are no reverse dependencies.